Fizzyo/FizzyoFramework-Unity/FizzyoTreatment.md

 - Inspiration is ‘free’ and un-resisted in all three techniques – while all 3 devices provide resistance against expiratory airflow
 (providing ‘positive expiratory pressure’ or PEP)

-- PEP provides a consistent and measureable resistance against expiration
+- PEP provides a consistent and measurable resistance against expiration

 - Acapella and Flutter provide oscillatory resistance (Acapella with a magnetic lever and Flutter with a ball valve)